 However, there are a lot of stories here to tell that freedom and the moral hero are the true measures of goodness.
 So what if they're on the opposite side to those creating order?
 What if the lawmakers are restricting freedom and being corrupted by power

 ?
-Or what if, simply, those aren't charge aren't really doing any bad, but their subordinates want a new kind of order?
+Or what if, simply, those in charge aren't really doing any bad, but their subordinates want a new kind of order?
 Order is not going to be presented as a bit of a hurdle, but to retain the simplicity of Black and White Morality

 For smaller scale examples, society accepts some character types that 'go against the rules' and 'challenge the man' — like how All Girls Want Bad Boys

-and some people think that Good is Boring
+and some people think that Good Is Boring

 This may deteriorate to Order being presented as a fascist state that either believes in The Evils of Free Will